fastmail/authentication_milter/README.md

 ----------------

 - Works as either a milter or a SMTP filter.
-- Do not reject mail during normal operation.
+- Do not reject mail during normal operation unless configured to do so.
   - Add headers to allow filtering as required.
-- Try and handle failures gracefully.
+- Try to handle failures gracefully.
 - Handle IPv4 and IPv6 properly
 - Detect Internal/Private IP addresses and skip IP checks.
 - Detect authenticated connections and skip irrelevant checks (milter mode only).